 All about that bass, that bass, no treble?
 No problem, you can adjust the EQ settings for each Sonos speaker you have set up.
 To do this, head to the three dots in the bottom right > Settings > Room Settings.

 From here, you'll need to select the room that has the speaker or speakers in that you want to adjust, then tap on EQ and slide the bars to suit your preferences.

 Change a room name

-Changed your office to a bedroom, or moved your Play:1 into the bathroom?
+Changed your office to a bedroom, or moved your Sonos One into the bathroom?
 That's fine as changing room names in Sonos is simple.
-Click on the three dots in the bottom right > Settings > Room Settings > Select Room > Room Name.
+Click on the three dots in the bottom right of the app > Settings > Room Settings > Select Room > Room Name.

 Create a stereo pair

 You can combine two of the same Sonos speaker together in the same room, in order to create left and right speakers of a stereo pair.
 Whether that's two Sonos One, Play:1, Play:3 or Play:5, the stereo pair setting is accessed through Room Settings.